smroid/cedar-server/about.md

 Cedar-server's design provides rich functionality, high performance, reliable operation, and simple usage.
-To the greatest extent possible, all internal settings and calibrations are performed automatically so the user does not need to tweak endless knobs in a hunt for good results.
+To the greatest extent possible, all internal settings and calibrations are performed automatically so the user does not need to endlessly tweak multiple knobs in a hunt for good results.

 ## Processing pipeline